Prabhat-Kumar-42/Packet-Sniffer/Readme.md

 [+] Packet: 192.168.0.1 -> 192.168.0.102 | Protocol: 6 (TCP)
     TCP Packet | Src Port: 443 -> Dst Port: 53421
 ```
+## ⚠️ Important Notice
+🔴 **DISCLAIMER:** This tool is strictly for **educational and ethical security testing purposes only**.
+Unauthorized use to intercept or monitor network traffic without explicit permission is illegal and may violate privacy laws such as the CFAA (U.S.), GDPR (Europe), and other regulations.
+The user is responsible for ensuring compliance with all applicable laws and obtaining proper authorization before using this tool.

 ## 📜 License
 This project is licensed under the **MIT License**.